IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

+It will also give the `podList` variable a `.Items` field, which we will pass into getPodNames below.

-Then, we have a function to convert the PodList into a string array, since that
+GetPodNames converts the PodList returned from our List function into a string array, since that
 is what our `MemcachedStatus` struct is expecting, as we have defined it in our `memcached_types.go` file.

 ```go